rr34/time-v3/awim/README.md

 + jpg > jpg: if exif won't let me use an unused ID, then put it under user comments ID 37510
 - Note: the LightRoom / (PS also?) lens aberration database could be used to convert linear approximations to actual camera models.
 - **ArtAz** and artifae update name.
+- correctly identify TAI time vs UTC time.
+What does astropy use?
+I think TAI.

 # 21 June to do
 - store camera info as a dictionary rather than as an object.
 Use the exif from the cal images rather than the user calibration file.